Dunes and Desolation: Exploring Surreal Landscapes in the Namib Desert

 The best time to visit Namibia

-PS: If you don’t rent a car, joining a group tour is the only other option to get to Sossusvlei.
+PS: If you don’t rent a car, you can only get to Sossusvlei by joining a group tour or using a shuttle service.

 Where to Stay in Sossusvlei